inivekin/abosa/abosa.typ

 my bones repose unner my skin, nae more enduring violent pain, nae poke nor stab, nae prod nor pin.
-These moments some think macabre, it slips my mind that you did go, but remnant binds simulacra, like sticker stars on ceilings glow.
+Some would think it grim, the moments it slips my mind that you did go, but simulacra holds remnant, like sticker stars on ceilings glow.
-Enduring wi phospheresence
+Enduring phospheresences
 saving sensory connection,
-cautioning a risk o pretense
+cautioned o risk tae defenses
 I air one more choice dejection, sending signal that won't diffuse, aboot more than a long tae rest,